 Full tuition scholarships for first-year students

 Each year, select students are eligible based on academic criteria to apply and compete for a small number of full-tuition scholarships.
-First-year students who are eligible participate in an on campus scholarship competition event typically hosted the first Saturday in February for the following awards as part of our Fellows and Scholars scholarship competition event:
+First-year students with a cumulative high school GPA of a 3.6 or above are eligible to compete for the following awards as part of our Fellows and Scholars scholarship competition event:

 In addition to our Dean’s scholarships, for which transfer applicants are automatically considered, there are two additional special scholarship opportunities for incoming transfer students.